 CAD and Haptics

 My first real commercial job was at a startup called SensAble Technologies where I worked on FreeForm for around four years.
 FreeForm was a software and hardware system which simulates “virtual clay”.
-FreeForm is still available today, 20 years later, but it’s now sold by 3D Systems.
+FreeForm is still available today, but it’s now sold by 3D Systems.

 A very detailed model carved with FreeForm.